GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/deploy-cli.md

 +++
-title = "Deploy Kubeflow cluster" description = "Instructions for using kubectl and kpt to deploy Kubeflow on Google Cloud" weight = 5
+title = "Deploying Kubeflow cluster" description = "Instructions for using kubectl and kpt to deploy Kubeflow on Google Cloud" weight = 5
 +++